-Last month the G Series family was expanded to include the G Series Gravel Handlebar, a full-carbon purpose built drop bar for dedicated gravel riders and racers.
+In addition to the G23 and G27 gravel wheels, the G Series family includes the G Series Gravel Handlebar, a full-carbon purpose-built drop bar for dedicated gravel riders.
 Since the handlebar transmits direct feedback to and from the rider, it plays a critical role in not only the handling of the bike but also ride quality.
 Throw in the element of riding gravel at high speeds with no suspension and tires significantly narrower than a mountain bike and the handlebar design becomes all the more critical.

 So what specifically makes a gravel bar, a gravel bar?
 As it turns out, a lot.
 After spending months riding the competitors’ designs, we came up with three main development goals for the Gravel Handlebar:

 The initial test phase consisted of riding a number of the popular gravel handlebars on the market to see what we liked and what we didn’t.
 Chief Design Engineer Kevin Nelson said, “We found that everyone liked having the wider stance in the drops and the improved control it allowed.
 What wasn’t working was that your hand positions didn’t offer support below your hand–it felt like you were holding on for dear life.
 Most of the complaints centered around the lever/hood angle created by the flare.
 The sideways hood position wasn’t working for anyone.”